 The first two come from South America, a continent that I have yet to visit, but I am determined to get there sooner rather than later….

 2014 Concha y Toro Marques de Casa Concha Chardonnay, Limari Valley Chile: Retail $20.
 Rich yellow, but clearly short of golden with noticeable oak on the nose, vanilla and lemon rind also playing large roles.
 On the palate there is surprising acidity, given the nose, and, coupled with the fruit, this is really a solid quaff.
 Silky but tart, this might even be gangbusters.
 Nice.
 Very Good to Outstanding.
 88-90 Points.

-2014 Trivento Amado Sur Malbec: Retail $14.
+2014 Trivento Amado Sur Malbec, Mendoza, Argentina: Retail $14.
 79% Malbec, 11% Bonarda, 10% Syrah.
-Trivento has to be near the top of high value producers, and their Amado Sur might likely lead the pack.
-Excellent fruit combined with a racy attitude and a touch of backbone. one certainly could do a lot worse for $14.
+Trivento has to be near the top of high-value producers, and their Amado Sur might likely lead the pack.
+Excellent fruit combined with a racy attitude and a touch of backbone.
+One certainly could do a lot worse for $14.
 Very Good.
 87-89 Points.

 These next three come from Portugal–while I have spent considerable time in Europe, very little of it has been on the Iberian Peninsula and none of it in Portugal.
 Everyone I know that has visited this tiny sliver of a country has raved about it and insisted that it is a must.

 Esporão Quinta dos Murcas 10 Year Old Tawny Port: Retail $29.
 Tinta Amarela, Tinta Barroca, Tinta Roriz, Tinto Cão.
 Translucent amber with notes of fig, caramel, and hazelnut, this is sweet, but stops far short of cloying.
 The nutty, lengthy finish is divine, urging one to have at least one more sip.
 Outstanding.
 90-92 Points.